ahmadibrahim/REST-DOC/README.md

 -  Layered System
 -  Code on demand

-This document is intended to be used as a developer guide as it contains best practices to respect
+This document is intended to be used as a developer guide as it contains best practices to respect during the development of a REST based service oriented architecture.
+This guide focus on the HTTP protocol exclusively and the JSON/XML data exchange formats

 Ce document est un guide du développeur qui regroupe les bonnes pratiques à respecter dans la cadre de la réalisation d'une architecture de services à base de services REST.
 Il se limite exclusivement au protocole HTTP et aux formats JSON/XML.